 There seems to exist a syndrome among international travelers and expats.
 They’ve visited the world’s most far-flung destinations, but haven’t seen much of what their home countries have to offer.
 Perhaps it’s the lure of the unfamiliar, the desire to pin a new country on one’s world map, or just simply forgetting all the worthwhile destinations that exist back home.

 Having lived in Europe for more than a decade, this partially rang true with me.
-From Burgundy and Champagne, to Porto and the Loire Valley, I had paid homage to many of Europe’s finest wine centers, but I had yet to make it to Napa, which together with neighboring Sonoma, is home to nearly 400 wineries.
+From Burgundy and Champagne, to Porto and the Loire Valley, I’d paid homage to many of Europe’s finest wine destinations.
+However, I had yet to make it to Napa, which together with neighboring Sonoma, is home to nearly 400 wineries.

 Our timing for the October weekend get-away couldn’t have been better.
-California’s trees and vineyards were just starting to discard their summer hues in favor of golden red autumnal attire, and the weather was perfect: glorious, sunny skies, and temperate days.
+California’s trees and vineyards were just starting to discard their summer hues in favor of golden red autumnal attire.
+The weather was perfect: glorious, sunny skies, and temperate days.
 There was just a hint of fall in the air.

 My husband, Shawn, and his family have been coming to Napa since his 21st birthday, so they naturally have a handful of favorite wineries that they visit in both Napa and Sonoma.
 What follows is part one of a Napa & Sonoma series that shares anecdotes from our four days in California wine country.
 Whatever your language, I say Cheers, à votre santé, saúde!

 To celebrate our arrival in California wine country, we picnicked at Ledson Winery and Vineyards in Sonoma.
 As I walked through rows of vines and an aromatic garden filled with white roses, France’s Burgundy region came to mind.